Light gray square, with a dark gray border on the sides.

 • Under the Hospital Outpatient Prospective Payment System (OPPS), CPT 75577 is assigned to APC 1511, packaging the AI plaque service into a bundled payment of approximately $951 rather than as a separate line item.
 Hospitals receive a fixed rate regardless of additional AI analysis performed alongside CCTA.

-• Circle cvi42 sites benefit from bundled OPPS payment for CPT 75577, which covers plaque analysis alongside foundational CCTA (CPT 75574). cvi42 enables efficient delivery within this payment, stacking with professional component fees.
+• Circle's cvi42 sites benefit from bundled OPPS payment for CPT 75577, which covers plaque analysis alongside foundational CCTA (CPT 75574). cvi42 enables efficient delivery within this payment, stacking with professional component fees.
 Hospital outpatient sites bill single APC 1511 claim including both services, paid $950.50

 • cvi42 integrates AI plaque quantification directly into CCTA protocols: scan with 75574 (APC 5572, ~$357 base), then process onsite for 75577 plaque metrics (fatty/calcified volume, stenosis risk) within APC 1511's resource threshold.
 This captures comprehensive value in one outpatient encounter, avoiding outsourcing losses.

-• Physicians bill 75577-26 separately (~$41 RVU) for interpretation/report generated by cvi42.
+• Physicians bill 75577-26 separately (~$41 RVU) for interpretation/report generated by cvi42

 • Add perfusion (78431 APC 1522 ~$2,250) or strain if applicable; cvi42 unifies across MR/CT for multi-procedure sessions under MPFS/OPPS.
 Elevate subscription scales licensing, turning bundled payments into margin via higher volumes.